notCliche/Image-Entity-Extractor/README.md

 6. **Few-shot Learning**: Given the potential for new product categories and units, exploring few-shot learning techniques could help the model adapt more quickly to new entities.

 ## 5. Contributors

-  -Om Prakash Behera
+- Om Prakash Behera
-  -Sai Nikhita Palisetty
+- Sai Nikhita Palisetty
-  -Sayali Khamitkar
+- Sayali Khamitkar
-  -Harsh Maurya
+- Harsh Maurya